 When you’re done editing the fields and options on the model details page, click the Save button in the upper right.
 A message appears, confirming that 3D Warehouse saved your changes.

-Understanding how 3D Warehouse renders file formats
+Understanding how 3D Warehouse renders file formats and materials

 After you upload a model, you may notice that 3D Warehouse renders different file types.
 These different file types are automatically rendered.
 Here's how that process works: